Skip to main content

 If your situation involves two or more countries you need to do two things:

-1. Work out which countries you can get a divorce in, and
+1. work out which countries you can get a divorce in, and

-2. If you have a choice of more than one country, work out which one is likely to give you the best outcome.
+2. if you have a choice of more than one country, work out which one is likely to give you the best outcome.

 This guide is in two parts.
 The first part helps you work out which countries you might be able to get divorced in.
 Then, if you can get divorced in more than one country, read the second part to help you choose which country is the best one for you to apply for a divorce in.